nuriel77/iri-playbook/docs/faq.rst

 If you have problems getting in sync after a very long time, consider downloading a fully synced database as described here: :ref:`getFullySyncedDB`

-If the issue still persists, perhaps difficulties syncing are related to this: :ref:`whyAmISeeingUDPBadLength`

 .. _howDoITellIfIamSyncing: